 Virtual care has the potential to increase access to primary and specialist care for Canadians, particularly those in rural and remote communities.
 While the technology to deliver virtual care exists, many barriers remain to its widespread adoption — including payment models, licensure and quality standards, interoperability and governance, and education and training.

-As part of a virtual care task force, the CMA, the Royal College of Physicians and Surgeons of Canada, and the College of Family Physicians of Canada are examining the regulatory and administrative changes needed to deliver care to patients virtually across provincial and territorial boundaries, with the aim of maximizing the quality and effectiveness of patient care.
+As part of a virtual care task force, the CMA, the Royal College of Physicians and Surgeons of Canada, and the College of Family Physicians of Canada created a framework for expanding virtual medical services in Canada, identifying the national standards, legislation and policy that must be put in place.

 Through our annual Health Summit, the CMA is driving the conversation on the role of technology in health care — from mobile health apps to big data to 3D printing — and providing resources for physicians to support the use of technology in their practice.